Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 }
 ```

-**Instantiation**.
+### Instantiation

 Expensive, so probably singleton.
 Outside of the main thread.
 Use Room.inMemoryDatabaseBuilder() for in memory DB.

 ```java
 AppDatabase db = Room.databaseBuilder(getApplicationContext(),